qixwang/mc-docs.zh-cn/articles/data-factory/scripts/incremental-copy-powershell.md

 }
 "@

-## IMPORTANT: stores the JSON definition in a file that will be used by the Set-AzDataFactoryLinkedService command.
+## IMPORTANT: stores the JSON definition in a file that will be used by the Set-AzDataFactoryV2LinkedService command.
-$azureSQLDatabaseLinkedServiceDefinition | Out-File c:\$azureSqlDatabaseLinkedServiceName.json
+$azureSQLDatabaseLinkedServiceDefinition | Out-File ./$azureSqlDatabaseLinkedServiceName.json

 ## Creates a linked service in the data factory
-Set-AzDataFactoryLinkedService -DataFactoryName $dataFactoryName -ResourceGroupName $resourceGroupName -Name "$azureSqlDatabaseLinkedServiceName" -File c:\$azureSqlDatabaseLinkedServiceName.json
+Set-AzDataFactoryV2LinkedService -DataFactoryName $dataFactoryName -ResourceGroupName $resourceGroupName -Name "$azureSqlDatabaseLinkedServiceName" -File ./$azureSqlDatabaseLinkedServiceName.json

 # Create an Azure SQL dataset in the data factory